mcdade.jfif

 What We Do:

 If you ask our faculty about their research interests, you will hear many different answers.
-You will hear that we study Chaucer, Shakespeare, Julia Alvarez, Lighting Design, the Rhetoric of 9/11, Ralph Waldo Emerson, Poetry, Creative Non-Fiction, James Joyce and playwriting, to name just a few of our specialties – and that we love our work.
+You will hear that we study medical narratives, Shakespeare, Latinx Literature, Lighting Design, Victorian Studies, Poetry, Creative Non-Fiction, Environmental Literature, James Joyce and playwriting, to name just a few of our specialties – and that we love our work.

 When you come to class, you'll find that passion informing our teaching.
 We teach our students to read deeply and well, and to engage with literature on many fronts, whether performing a scene from one of Shakespeare’s comedies, crafting a poem, analyzing a narrative, constructing a set or developing a writing portfolio.